hlavacs/ViennaGameJobSystem/README.md

         co_return 10.0f * i;
     }

+## Generators and Fibers
+A coroutine can be used as a generator or fiber (https://en.wikipedia.org/wiki/Fiber_(computer_science)).
+Essentially, this is a coroutine that never coreturns but suspends and waits to be called, compute a value, return the value, and suspend again.
+The coro can call any other child with co_await, but return its result using co_yield.

+    Coro<int> yield_test(int &input_parameter) {
+        int value = 0;          //initialize the fiber here while (true) {          //a fiber never returns int res = value * input_parameter; //use internal and input parameters co_yield res;       //set std::optional<T> value to indicate that this fiber is ready, and suspend
+            //here its std::optional<T> value is set to std::nullopt to indicate thet the fiber is working co_await other(value, input_parameter);  //call any child
+            ++value;            //do something useful
+        }
+        co_return value; //have this only to satisfy the compiler }

+    int g_yt_in = 0;                //parameter that can be set from the outside auto yt = yield_test(g_yt_in);  //create a fiber using an input parameter

+    Coro<int> driver( int i) {

+        g_yt_in = i; //set input parameter
+        co_await yt; //call the fiber and wait for it to complete

+        std::cout << "Yielding " << yt.get().value() << "\n";
+    }

+The advantage of generators/fibers is that they are created only once, but can be called any number of times, hence the overhead is similar to that of C++ functions - or even better.
+The downside is that passing in parameters is more tricky.
+Also you need an arbitration mechanism to prevent two jobs calling the fiber in parallel.
+E.g., you can put fibers in a JobQueue<Coro<int>> queue and retrieve them from there.

 ## Finishing and Continuing Jobs
 A job starting children defines a parent-child relationship with them.
 Since children can start children themselves, the result is a call tree of jobs running possibly in parallel on the CPU cores.
 In order to enable synchronization without blocking threads, the concept of "finishing" is introduced.